ankur6ue/baremetal_ingress_from_nlb/README.md

 You should see the nginx-ingress controller pod running.
 This controller checks for updates to ingress CRDs that describe routing rules and installs the routing rules.
 Now check for services in the ingress-nginx namespace

-You'll see ingress-nginx-controller and ingress-nginx-controller-admission services.
-Out of these, ingress-nginx-controller is more relevant to our discussion here.
+You'll see `ingress-nginx-controller` and `ingress-nginx-controller-admission services`.
+Out of these, `ingress-nginx-controller` is more relevant to our discussion here.
 This svc is of type LoadBalancer, meaning that it does two things:
 - exposes ports 80 and 443 (for HTTP and HTTPS traffic respectively) on NodePorts
 - Creates a Classic LoadBalancer (on AWS) that directs traffic to these ports